able-app/docs/ε elements/field/field-content.md

 # Field - Content

-A content container to allow easier screen design.
+Element: A grouping for design convenience for display in a field.
 This base level feeds into the Field element.
 Not necessary structure for development, but it helps us on the prototyping side to build faster.

 ### Types